TaihuaRubin/Data-Structure/README.md

 2. `npm test`
 3. Navigate to the URL displayed by Test'Em

-## Checkpoint Parameters
+## Exercise Parameters

 You may work on the suites in any order, except that to do `HashTable` you need a working `Alist`.
 Note that some suites are extra credit.

-You can pass the `Queue` & `Stack` specs using simple array methods to begin.
-If you have time, attempt `Queue` & `Stack` solutions that use pointers (indices) or Linked Lists; however, you are encouraged to work on other specs first.
+You are free to use any reference materials you find, and are encouraged to meet with instructors or fellows if you get stuck and need some guidance.
+We only ask that you do not copy and paste code from somewhere else, or look up solutions - doing so will rob you of a valuable learning experience, and make it difficult for us to accurately gauge your comfort level with the material.

 ## Submitting your Code

-You are encouraged to make commits at major milestones.
-Before the deadline, make sure to push up a submission commit:
+You are encouraged to make commits frequently.
+Before the due date, make sure to push up a submission commit:

 1. `git commit -am 'submission for deadline'`
 2. `git push`